ZackClements/CampusCrowd/README.md

 -

-After installation, step into the root directory and run the following command to set up the application:
+After installation, step into the root directory and run "npm install" to set up the application.

-"npm install"

 (you may also run the command "npm install -g nodemon" which allows for easier testing)

 -

-To run the application (from within the root directory) run the following command:
+To run the application (from within the root directory) run either of the following commands:

-"node app" (or "nodemon app")
+"node app" or "nodemon app" (if you installed it)

 -

-A list of files in the data directory will be displayed on the command-line; enter a valid filename and the application will start on http://localhost:4155/
+A list of files in the data directory will be displayed on the command-line;

+enter a valid filename and the application will start on http://localhost:4155/